Baildon

 Baildon is a town and civil parish in the Bradford Metropolitan Borough in West Yorkshire, England and within the historic boundaries of the West Riding of Yorkshire.

 It lies 3 mi north of Bradford city centre.
-The town forms a continuous urban area with Shipley and Bradford, and is part of the West Yorkshire Built Up Area.
+The town forms a continuous urban area with Shipley and Bradford, and is part of the West Yorkshire Built-up Area.
 Other nearby suburbs include Shipley to the south and Saltaire to the west.

-As of the 2011 census, the Baildon ward has a population of 15,360.
+As of the 2011 census, the Baildon ward had a population of 15,360.

 History

-Baildon is known to have been inhabited for many centuries; several cup-and-ring stones on Baildon Moor has shown evidence of Bronze Age inhabitation.
+Cup-and-ring stones on Baildon Moor have shown evidence of Bronze Age inhabitation.

 Baildon Moor has a number of gritstone outcrops with numerous prehistoric cup and ring marks.
 A denuded and mutilated bank represents the remains of an Iron Age settlement known as Soldier's Trench, sometimes mistaken for a Bronze Age stone circle.

 A Bronze Age cup-marked rock is incorporated in the bank.

+The name Baildon derives from the Old English bēgeldūn meaning 'bend hill' or 'circle hill'.

 Baildon is recorded as Beldone and Beldune in the Domesday Book.
 In 1066 it belonged to a Gospatric, son of Arnketil, and had passed to Erneis of Buron by 1086.

 Baildon had two manor houses: one on Hall Cliffe, the other in lower Baildon.

-In the 1960s, the Hall Cliffe house was demolished and replaced with the Ian Clough Hall.

 During the Industrial Revolution, Baildon developed a woollen industry; Westgate House was built in 1814 by the Ambler family who were prominent in the wool trade and the warehouse part of the building was Feathers Bakery now Nine Café adjacent to the mill which is now the Westgate Bar.

 During the 19th and early 20th centuries, conditions in Bradford deteriorated and poverty and ill health became widespread; Baildon began developing as a commuter town along with neighbouring Shipley.
+In the 1960s, the Hall Cliffe manor house was demolished and replaced with the Ian Clough Hall, named after a local mountaineer.
 In the latter years of the 20th century, the West Riding suffered from economic decline through the gradual closure of its textile and engineering industries.
 Bradford was particularly affected by this; however, Leeds grew as a major administrative and financial centre and Baildon with its railway links to Leeds has become a strategic commuter town.